-In 2011, TVA conducted a survey of the architectural APE, which identified 12 previously unrecorded architectural resources over 50 years old.
+In 2011, TVA conducted a survey of the APE for a proposed CCR landfill expansion.
+The survey identified 12 previously unrecorded architectural resources over 50 years old.
 Evaluations of these resources determined that they are ineligible for the NRHP because of their lack of architectural distinction; loss of integrity caused by modern alterations and/or damage; and the inability to associate the houses and/or their original owners with an important historical event or series of events.
 TVA consulted with the Tennessee SHPO, who agreed with the findings.

 In 2019 TVA completed an inventory and NRHP assessment of BRF.
 During background research conducted prior to the site visit, TVA learned that the Tennessee Department of Transportation (TDOT) recommended BRF eligible for listing in the NRHP during a road construction project, and SHPO agreed.
 However, TDOT's study included no on-site examination of the facilities.
 TVA's own NRHP inventory did include interior and exterior examination of all structures and buildings at BRF.
-Based on this study, TVA determined that BRF is eligible for listing in the NRHP under Criterion A, with significance at the local level in the areas of engineering and industry.
-TVA will consult with the Tennessee SHPO regarding the study findings and TVA's eligibility determination.
+Based on this study, TVA determined that BRF is eligible for listing in the NRHP under Criterion A, with significance at the local level in the areas of Engineering and Industry.
+TVA consulted with the Tennessee SHPO regarding the study findings and TVA's eligibility determination.
+The Tennessee SHPO concurred with TVA's eligibility finding.